 - AirHead is easier to install against a wall as you don’t have to open up the top part of the toilet to access the urine compartment

-- Nature’s Head has a bigger solids container at 6.5 gallons rather than 5.
-However, the emptying rate is the same as the Air Head has a more efficient venting design than Nature’s Head.
+- Nature’s Head has a bigger solids container at 6.5 gallons rather than 5 gallons.
+However, the emptying rate is the same as the Air Head and has a more efficient venting design than Nature’s Head.

 - It seems easier to get a Nature’s Head toilet than an AirHead.
 If they’re in stock on Amazon, sometimes you get them within a few days.
 Airhead is not available on Amazon